Inessa Kovalevskaya: The Bremen Town Musicians

-In 1969 they produced Kovalevskaya's most famous work: The Bremen Town Musicians loosely based on the Town Musicians of Bremen by the Brothers Grimm, with elements of rock and roll and hippie culture that weren't tolerated in the USSR and led to some scandals.
+In 1969 they produced Kovalevskaya's most famous work: The Bremen Town Musicians loosely based on the Town Musicians of Bremen by the Brothers Grimm, with elements of rock and roll.
 The film premiere was greatly postponed; it was supposed to be preceded by the phonograph record with all the songs, but the Melodiya record label put it on hold for nine months.
 As Yuri Entin told, he had to forge the director's signature in his absence, the record was finally released and sold 28 million copies across the country, turning into a hit.

 This was not, however, tolerated by some members of the artistic council responsible for post-production.
-According to Entin, Natalya Sats felt angry that so many records of The Bremen Town Musicians were sold "while Tikhon Khrennikov sold only 3 million, which could only indicate the upcoming end of our country".
-Ironically, Khrennikov himself later defended the series and helped to release the second record.
-The film was still approved and released to overwhelming success, turning into a cultural phenomenon, launching careers of its creators and basically introducing the genre of musicals to the Soviet screen.
+Khrennikov himself later defended the series and helped to release the second record.
+The film was still approved and released to overwhelming success, turning into a cultural phenomenon, launching careers of its creators.

 The State Committee for Cinematography even wanted to send it to the animation festival in Berlin, but changed its mind at the last minute.
 Kovalevskaya wrote in her memoirs that it had nothing to do with censorship: one of the leading animators used his influence to abort the nomination in favor of his own work.
-As a result, the film wasn't presented at any festival and Kovalevskaya started experiencing problems at the studio.
 When she was approached by the same team and offered to direct a sequel, she refused.
 It was eventually directed by Vasily Livanov in 1973 who co-wrote both screenplays.
 Kovalevskaya herself said that she didn't like the original screenplay and suggested to add a new character of PI, but after a while she found out that the film was already in production with Livanov as a director.